Aleksander-Sapieha/SourceCoin-Legacy/README.md

 # SourceCoin Legacy (SRCL)
 ## Overview

-A simplified blockchain where a server runs a hidden countdown timer and rewards all active miners with 50 coins when it ends.
+A fake blockchain where a server runs a hidden countdown timer and rewards all active miners with 50 coins when it ends.

 ## How It Works
 The server runs on [my website](sourceguy.pythonanywhere.com) and manages the countdown timer (random between 200–600 seconds).